Nebelung-Dev/Nebelung-Dev/README.md

 **About Me**

-- I am currently working on Warp, Cobalt, Metallic, and Eclipse as well as other projects
+- I am currently working on nano, and Eclipse as well as other projects
 - Owner of Cog Network
 - Still waiting for Silksong